TheVareno/dynamont/dynamont-polya/DOCUMENTATION.md

 |----------------|---------------|-------------|--------------------------|
 | read_00123abc  | 1050          | 1450        | 400                      |

-*Table 1: Example output row.
+*Example output row.
 In practice, the output table will typically contain thousands of rows (e.g., ~4000 rows for a dataset of 4000 FAST5 reads).*

 ---

-##
+## Other References